Is It Worth Having Multiple Bank Accounts? Multi-Account Strategy

 | Remainder in operating account | ~1,500 PLN | Variable expenses |

 Once you set up this system, you don't have to think about it.
 Money goes where it should before you can spend it.
+The standing orders fire automatically, and within a day of receiving your salary, your entire financial plan for the month is already executed.

 Benefits of Multi-Account Strategy